particle-iot/docs/src/content/support/troubleshooting/cloud-solutions.md

 	For local Cloud: ``particle keys server your_local_cloud_public_key.der IP-ADDRESS``
 - Reset your {{device}}

-**2.Changing of profile back to the default particle cloud on the Particle-cli must be performed using:
+**2. Changing of profile back to the default particle cloud on the Particle-cli must be performed using:

 ``particle config identify``